openmod/openmod/README.md

 OpenMod is a plugin framework for .NET.

 It supports authorization, plugin configurations, internalization, command handling and much more.
-OpenMod can be used for games, bot frameworks, web servers or anything else and has official implementations for Unturned and a standalone console.
-An implementation for a discord bot framework is also considered.
+OpenMod can be used for games, bot frameworks, web servers or anything else and has official implementations for Unturned, Rust (WIP) and a standalone console.

 For a list of available plugins, visit [openmod-plugins](https://github.com/openmod/openmod-plugins).